sarmadiali98/ReLico/README.md

 ## Relation to the paper

-This repository is the implementation artifact for the RELICO paper.
+This repository is the implementation artifact for the ReLico paper.

 The paper contributes:

 1. a mapping from Timed Rebeca to Lingua Franca,
-2. an implementation of the translation in the RELICO tool,
+2. an implementation of the translation in the ReLico tool,
-3. an operational argument for behavioral equivalence between the source and target semantics, and
+3. an operational argument for behavioral correspondence between the source and target semantics, and
-4. benchmark and example-based evaluation, including a hardware-backed smart-home example.
+4. evaluation across translation examples, verification-oriented benchmarks, and a hardware-backed smart-home example.

 ## Repository contents